Interviewing for Executives

 Understand the internal and external challenges your new employer is facing.
 Highlight examples of where you’ve overcome similar challenges, and illustrate how your experience would be of value to them.

 When a race is tight, every second counts.
 How you close an interview is important and influences how the panel will remember you.
-Asking insightful questions can help positon you as having deep understanding into the challenges faced by the business and allow you to showcase your strategic thinking.
+Asking insightful questions can help position you as having deep understanding into the challenges faced by the business and allow you to showcase your strategic thinking.

 Remember, bring your whole self to the interview.
 Your body language and tone of voice will be important ingredients in conveying trust and empathy; essential qualities for anyone in leadership roles.